MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-hadoop.md

 The **RevoScaleR** package provides a set of portable, scalable, distributable data analysis functions.
 Many functions are platform-agnostic; others are exclusive to the computing context, leveraging platform-specific capabilities for tasks like file management.

-To perform an analysis using ScaleR functions, the user specifies three distinct pieces of information: where the computations should take place (the compute context), the data to use (the data source), and what analysis to perform (the analysis function).
+To perform an analysis using RevoScaleR functions, the user specifies three distinct pieces of information: where the computations should take place (the compute context), the data to use (the data source), and what analysis to perform (the analysis function).

 This section briefly summarizes how functions are used.
 For a comprehensive list of functions for the Hadoop compute context, see [RevoScaleR Functions for Hadoop](../r-reference/revoscaler/revoscaler-hadoop-functions.md).

 **Compute Context and Supported Data Sources**

 The Hadoop compute context is established through *RxHadoopMR*, where the following two types of data sources can be used: a comma-delimited text data source (see *RxTextData*) and an efficient XDF data file format (see *RxXdfData*).
-In ScaleR, the XDF file format is modified for Hadoop to store data in a composite set of files rather than a single file.
+In RevoScaleR, the XDF file format is modified for Hadoop to store data in a composite set of files rather than a single file.
 Both of these data sources can be used with the Hadoop Distributed File System (HDFS).

 **Data Manipulation and Computations**